jamal17/AbantOS-Elive/EliveUsersGuide.md

 hello class

-As we see without the correct permission levels, we cannot be able to execute the file.sh.
+As we see without the correct permission levels, we can't execute file.sh.